 ◊ In Anthroposophy, and specifically in Waldorf schools, imagination is not considered simple inventiveness, fantasizing, or picturing things in the mind.
 Imagination, in the Waldorf view, starts with these but grows to become a form of clairvoyance.
 [See "Steiner's 'Science'".]

 ◊ In Norse myths, "the twilight of the gods" is the ultimate battle of gods and giants in which all are destroyed — but a basis is created for further evolution in a new universe.
 Rudolf Steiner incorporated this vision into his own doctrines.
-Waldorf students are led toward a vision of humanity evolving through a long, sometimes tortuous series of stages in which the entire universe itself undergoes cyclical changes — emergence, maturation, decline, destruction, then re-emergence.
-[See "All vs. All" and "Everything".]
+Waldorf students are led toward a vision of humanity passing (evolving) through a long, sometimes tortuous series of stages in which the entire universe itself undergoes cyclical changes — emergence, maturation, decline, destruction, then re-emergence.
+[See "All v.
+All" and "Everything".]

 ◊ The "nine-year change," in Waldorf belief, is a crucial development occurring around the ninth year of a child's life: The child leaves the dreamlike consciousness of early childhood and awakens to the existence of the self as a separate entity present in a universe of other beings and phenomena.
 [See "Crossing the Rubicon" in THE BRIEF WALDORF / STEINER ENCYCLOPEDIA.]